-IAQ products work in conjunction with the HVAC ecosystem.
-It’s important to understand the types of products available that improve air quality in order to recognize how IAQ is connected to the HVAC industry.
-The IAQ products on the market today can be divided into four main categories:
+To recognize how these solutions are connected to the HVAC industry, it’s important to understand the types of products available to improve air quality in homes and businesses.
+HVAC IAQ products on the market today can be divided into four main categories:

 - Filtration products act as a barrier and minimize the spread of dust, pollen and bacteria in the air.